MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 4. Click the “+” button on the “on touch started” option, as shown in the image below.
 Drag the octa object into the empty field.

-5. Select "AudioSource.PlayOneShot" from the dropdown list (the dropdown list above the green box in the image below.)
+5. TODO: add description on how to get from "no function" to playoneshot....
+Select "AudioSource.PlayOneShot" from the dropdown list (the dropdown list above the green box in the image below.)
 We will add an audio clip to this field using the concepts below:

    - The MRTK does provide a small list of audio clips.
 Feel free to explore these in your project panel.
 You will find them under the “MixedRealityToolkit.SDK” folder and then the “standard assets” folder.
 There you will see an “audio” folder where all the audio clips are.
    - For this example, we are going to use the "MRTK_Gem" audio clip.